tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 - Profit contribution is concentrated in categories like **Copiers and Accessories**, despite their smaller share of total revenue

 #### Interpretation
-- Revenue growth is partially driven by **low-margin categories such as Tables**, reducing overall profitability
+- Revenue growth is partially driven by low-margin categories such as Tables, indicating that increased sales volume does not necessarily translate into higher profit
-- High-performing categories like **Phones** contribute significantly to revenue but are less efficient in profit generation
+- High-performing categories like Phones contribute significantly to revenue but generate lower profit efficiency, suggesting that scaling these products may increase revenue without improving overall profitability
 - The business is scaling sales volume faster than it is improving margin quality

 #### Recommendation